 - Research in animal nutrition has given several balance ration combinations being widely utilized by the cattle feed plants of the state.

 - The college has analyzed almost all indigenous feed and fodder resources in terms of their digestibility and nutritional worth.
-Many of such non-conventional feed and fodder resources have now become the part of diet of the livestock of this state.
+Many of such non-conventional feed and fodder resources have now become the part of the diet of the livestock of this state.

 - Significant achievements have been made in the diagnosis, prevention and control of major animal diseases in the state.